-Net assets increased during the year by \$506,673 as the Agency purchased two more buildings as part of a redevelopment project, and lowered the long-term debt liability by the amount of the annual principal payment.
+Net position increased during the year by \$523,913 as the Agency lowered the long-term debt liability by the amount of the annual principal payment.

-The Agency's tax levy totaled \$1,292,283.91, and is restricted to urban renewal projects and the repayment of debt.
+The Agency's tax levy totaled \$1,242,126, and is restricted to urban renewal projects and the repayment of debt.
 The debt has been issued to finance a number of improvements within the Urban Renewal District.
 The Agency's projects are constructed and, upon completion, ownership is transferred to the City of The Dalles, except for capital assets that are purchased to be refurbished and sold.
 This transfer is the primary component of expenses for General Government Expenses in the Statement of Activities.